4 Steps To Become a Certified Welding Inspector

 Thinking about becoming a certified welding inspector (CWI)?
 If you have an eye for perfection, are creative and enjoy working with your hands, this could be the career path for you.

 Certified welding inspectors play an integral role in the welding industry.
-Their job is to ensure each and every weld they examine is high quality, effective and most importantly, up to standard with safety regulations.
-This career path comes with a lot of responsibility—but it can be incredibly satusfying for those who have a passion for the trade.
+Their job is to ensure every weld they examine is high quality, effective and most importantly, up to standard with safety regulations.
+This career path comes with a lot of responsibility—but it can be incredibly satisfying for those with a passion for welding.

 If you’re considering this career, you’re in luck.
-Keep reading to learn all about becoming a welding inspector, from day-to-day responsibilities to the specific steps to become certified.1
+Keep reading to learn all about becoming a welding inspector, from day-to-day responsibilities to the specific steps to becoming certified.

 What Is a Certified Welding Inspector?

 Welding inspectors examine the bonds and connections between metals.
-They rely on electrical instruments and visual tools to analyze welds and ensure they have been done correctly and safely.
+They rely on electrical instruments and visual tools to analyze welds and ensure they are correct and safe.

-Additionally, some welding inspectors decide they want to go into the pipeline industry.
-These inspectors, commonly referred to as CPWIs (certified pipeline welding inspectors), will inspect pipelines and oversee the entire process, from the surveying of the ground, to laying the pipes, digging up ditches, inspecting the coating that goes over the welds and finally, covering the pipes.
-This type of inspector wears many different hats, as they are on the job from start to finish.
+Some welding inspectors decide they want to go into the pipeline sector.
+These inspectors, commonly referred to as CPWIs (certified pipeline welding inspectors), will inspect pipelines and oversee the entire process, from the surveying of the ground to laying the pipes, digging up ditches, inspecting the coating that goes over the welds, and finally, covering the pipes.
+This type of inspector wears many hats, as they are on the job from start to finish.

-• Communication: Successful inspectors maintain constant communication with welders, supervisors and managers to ensure everyone is informed of the project’s status.
+• Communication: Successful inspectors maintain constant communication with welders, supervisors and managers to ensure everyone stays informed of the project status.

 • Paperwork: Inspectors must be well-versed in computers and able to use software such as Excel and PowerPoint to compile their reports.

-• Understanding of Welding Vocabulary: Inspectors have the ability to walk the walk and talk the talk.
-They must be knowledgeable of AWS (American Welding Society) verbiage to work with their team and avoid any miscommunications.
+• Understanding of Welding Vocabulary: Inspectors can walk the walk and talk the talk.
+They understand AWS (American Welding Society) verbiage, allowing them to work with their team and avoid miscommunications.

 • Detail-Oriented: In the welding world, detail is everything.
-Having the ability to look at a weld and spot discontinuities and defects is key for inspectors.
+Inspectors should be able to look at a weld and spot discontinuities and defects.

 • Organization: If it’s not on paper, it never happened.
 Inspectors are often working on multiple projects at a time, which means it’s crucial to keep their documentation and records organized for each job.